tayvano/lazarus-bluenoroff-research/hacks-and-thefts/store-v.md

 ## Details

-- ran malicious code from someone they met online (https://github.com/CinquinAndy) who asked them to help with something
+- ran malicious code from someone they met online (purportedly https://github.com/CinquinAndy though this was very unclear tbh) who asked them to help with something

 - "hourly pay advisory" freelancer on their project